Santa was standing right in the bedroom!

 By Willard Boschman – Saskatoon, Sask.

-The schoolyard consisted of the two-room school, a teacherage (house) where we lived, three barns for the school kids to stable their horses, and of course, two outhouses – one for boys and one for girls.
+The schoolyard consisted of the two-room school and a teacherage where we lived.
+There were three barns for the school kids to stable their horses and two outhouses.
+We had a horse named Pat and a cow named Popeye.
+They were stabled in one of the barns.

 He turned and waived to the window

-He turned and waved to the window and disappeared into the night.
+Santa turned and waved to the window and disappeared into the night.
 Arnold and Marvin may have inwardly known who Santa was, but Lola, James, and I really believed.

 It was truly a magical Christmas that year.